kasnerz/reffix/README.md

-# reffix: Fixing a BibTeX reference list using DBLP API :wrench:
+# reffix: Fixing BibTeX reference list with DBLP API :wrench:

 :arrow_right: *Reffix* is a simple tool for improving the BibTeX list of references in your paper.
 It can fix several common errors such as incorrect capitalization, missing URLs or using arXiv pre-prints instead of published version.